pauloricardokoch/speedtest-monitor/README.md

 http://localhost:3000

 Default user and password are admin/admin.

-You should see a datasource named Speedtest.
+You should see a dashboard named Speedtest.

 # Prometheus
 http://localhost:9090